w3f/Grants-Program/applications/pontem.md

 The Move language and the Move Virtual Machine, both developed by Facebook Libra, are among the safest technologies out there that enable the creation of smart contracts.
 While having built-in security by design such as resource-oriented architecture and formal verification, Move VM still severely lacks toolsets and documentation.

-We are going to create the Move pallet to make it possible for developers to publish their Move VM modules and execute scripts, also, we already built rich toolset and documentation for Move language, so we will need only adopt it for Polkadot.
+We are going to create the Move pallet to make it possible for developers to publish their Move VM modules and execute scripts, also, we already built a rich toolset and documentation for Move language, so we will need only adopt it for Polkadot.

 This is where our team has a unique experience, due to over 2 years spent working with Move and building tools around it.
 We have been working closely with Libra (as recognized technical adopters) as part of the Dfinance project which is utilizing the Move language and Move VM in order to run safe and usable smart contracts.

 ### Project Details

-Implementation of Move VM pallet isn't going to be obvious task, even we already have experience by connecting Move VM with Cosmos SDK, but it's done by bringing Move VM as GRPC service.
+Implementation of Move VM pallet isn’t going to be obvious task, even we already have experience by connecting Move VM with Cosmos SDK, but it’s done by bringing Move VM as GRPC service.

-In the case of Polkadot WASM Runtime we can't repeat the same approach with GRPC due to limitations of Runtime, but we can implement a more elegant solution by utilizing Move VM inside Runtime.
-To be clear let's see our plan step by step.
+In the case of Polkadot WASM Runtime we can’t repeat the same approach with GRPC due to limitations of Runtime, but we can do a more elegant solution by utilizing Move VM inside Runtime.
+To be clear let’s see our plan step by step.

-1. Move VM and language written in Rust language and can be compiled to WASM, unfortunately we can't use crates that depend on runtime.
+1. Move VM and language written in Rust language and can be compiled to WASM, unfortunately we can’t use crates that depend on runtime.
 We will create a stable working pallet by forking of Move VM/language and replace creates with ones we can use.

-2. We will make Move VM outputs (writesets) compatible with Polkadot key-value storage, as during our latest research we discovered it's not going to work "out of the box" and will require some time to build a solution.
+2. We will make Move VM outputs (writesets) compatible with Polkadot key-value storage, as during our latest research we discovered it’s not going to work “out of the box” and will require some time to build a solution.
+Same with address format SS58, and non VM balances.
 3. We need to make gas usage of Move VM compatible with Polkadot standards.
 At least by using the same units like other VMs/pallets using.
 4. Build a documentation around the Move pallet, adopt existing tools and docs about VM and language.

 We already have rich experience in these topics because of our current Dfinance project, so far we developed: